Submitting your Quadrennial Report

 “Our organization‘s activities did not focus on specific initiatives in fulfilment of the MDGs, but rather on supporting the overall development agenda through advocacy and outreach.”

-5. Saying it Right - Editorial Guidelines
+5. Editorial Guidelines

 Quadrennial reports are expected to observe strict editorial guidelines before they can be considered ready for submission.
 If reports are improperly drafted and fail to follow the correct format, style and content, they may be refused.